kognise/website/src/content/writing/pickleball.md

 > **Hey, this isn't a programming article!**
 >
-> My blog is a place to put writing I wrote, no topics barred.
-[The first thing on it](/writing/familiarity-in-electroacoustic-music) is actually about electroacoustic music!
-I did, however, choose not to email this out to all my lovely new newsletter subscribers.
+> My blog is a place to put anything I write, no topics barred.
+[The first post on here](/writing/familiarity-in-electroacoustic-music) is actually about electroacoustic music, not tech!
+I did, however, choose not to email this out to all  of my lovely new newsletter subscribers.

 ## Serves, Rallies, and Faults